sxeix/adaptive-typing/README.md

 # AdaptiveTyping

+This project is the front end of the adaptive-typing application.
+It utilises both angular and electron to create a local application that functions in tandem the [adaptive-typing-flask service](https://github.com/sxeix/adaptive-typing-flask) which uses Markov models to analyse a user's typing errors and provide appropriate wordsets for practice.

+## The future
+Currently in the process of migrating the angular aspect of this project out of electron and away from flask to become a standalone web-application with proper account support and a functional database.

+## Development server
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.